nostrdesignguide/nostrdesignguide.github.io/docs/guiding-principles.md

 - Use color contrast tools to ensure that your colors are accessible.
 WCAG AA is the minimum standard that designers should aim for.
 - Use [accessible colors](https://accessible-colors.com/) to ensure that your text is accessible
 - Opt for UI-friendly fonts that are easy to read.
 Avoid using decorative fonts for body text.
-- Consider things like tough targets - making buttons large enough to be easily tapped on mobile devices.
+- Consider things like touch targets - making buttons large enough to be easily tapped on mobile devices.
 Check that your links are spaced sufficiently to avoid accidental miss-clicking.
 Ensure that you have sufficient spacing to the edges of the screen to make for easier tapping of links.
 - Use alt tags for images and other media to describe the content.
 - Use semantic HTML to ensure that your content is accessible to screen readers and other assistive technologies.
 - Keep your labels clear and simple.
 Avoid using jargon or technical terms.